SOC 2 Provides Assurance To Customers

 and Reporting

 SOC 2 focuses on a business’s non-financial reporting controls as they relate to Security, Availability, Processing integrity, Confidentiality, and Privacy.
 These principles are outlined in the Trust Services Criteria.
-Each of the criteria has defined requirements (Points of Focus) that must be met to implement within the organization to demonstrate adherence to the criteria.
+Each of the criteria has defined requirements (Points of Focus) that must be met to implement within the organisation to demonstrate adherence to the criteria.

 SOC 2 Type I